 Benefits of Non Stimulants

-The major benefit of using non-stimulant medication is that they are not a controlled substance and therefore do not carry a risk of substance abuse with them.
-Additionally, they are a great choice for the 10-30% of patients with ADHD who do not respond to stimulant medications.
-1
+The major benefit of using non-stimulant medication is they are not a controlled substance and therefore do not carry a risk of substance abuse.
+Additionally, they are a great choice for the 10-30% of patients with ADHD who do not respond to stimulant medications.1

 Risks of Non Stimulants

-The choice of non-stimulant vs stimulant medication is a personal decision between doctors and patients and requires shared decision making.
-While stimulant medications have been shown to be more efficacious for ADHD treatment for symptoms such as agitation and concentration, it is up to the doctor and patient to come to a consensus on what the best treatment is on an individual basis.1
+Deciding between non-stimulant and stimulant medication is a personal choice between doctors and patients.
+While stimulant medications have been shown to be more efficacious for agitation and concentration, the doctor and patient should come to a consensus on the best treatment based on individual needs.1

-Some reasons you and your physician may choose a non-stimulant over stimulant medication include:
+Below are reasons why you and your physician may choose a non-stimulant over stimulant medication:

 - Treatment failure with stimulants